 Python Django is a high-level framework designed to facilitate the rapid development of web applications.
 I frequently work with Python, and when I opt for a framework, I typically choose Flask due to its flexibility, which allows me to build solutions with fewer restrictions.
 In contrast, Django is more opinionated, promoting a highly structured approach where there is often “one right way” to implement a solution.
-I thought this tutorial would be useful for introducing you to Django, while also serving as a helpful refresher for myself.

-Recently, EODHD APIs introduced a new product called “Indices Historical Constituents Data.”
+Recently, EODHD APIs introduced a new product called “Indices Historical Constituents Data”.
 This API is quite new and has not yet been integrated into the official Python library.
 It provides two key functions: one for listing indices and another for retrieving the constituents of each index.
 To illustrate, consider the S&P 500 index, which is denoted by the code “GSPC.INDX.”
 Although it’s called the S&P 500, the index actually comprises of 503 stocks.
 This discrepancy exists because while there are 500 companies in the index, some companies have more than one type of stock class included.

 This new API offers up to 12 years of historical and current data for various global indices, including the S&P 500, S&P 600, S&P 100, and S&P 400, as well as key industry indices.
 The API provides detailed information such as the list of current constituents and any historical changes over time.
 Such data, which is difficult to find elsewhere, is highly valuable for in-depth analysis of market trends and long-term investment strategies.
 It’s designed for seamless integration and delivers structured data in JSON format, making it ideal for developers and analysts working on financial projects.